J. Kelly Strader

 Professor Strader began teaching law as an adjunct professor at Yeshiva University School of Law.
 In 1991, he was appointed to the faculty at Southwestern where he finds himself "inspired by the rich diversity of the students...the incredible range of backgrounds that they bring to the classroom - their professional experience, life experience, human experience."
 He has served as faculty advisor to the law school's Trial Advocacy Honors Program and OUTLaw, the LGBT law students association.
 In 2004, he was named the Irving D. and Florence Rosenberg Professor of Law, and in 2005, he was honored with the Excellence in Teaching Award.

-Professor Stader has spoken at conferences on issues concerning criminal law and white collar crime.
+Professor Stader has spoken at conferences on issues concerning criminal law, white collar crime, and LGBT rights.
 He is the author of a white collar crime survey and reference text and co-author of a white collar crime textbook, both of which are widely used at law schools around the country.

 Books and Chapters

-Civil and Criminal Forfeitures in WHITE COLLAR CRIME: BUSINESS AND REGULATORY OFFENSES (with D. Parker, Otto G. Obermaier & Robert G. Morvillo, eds.; Law Journal Press, 2010 & Supps.
-2001-2010)
+Civil and Criminal Forfeitures in WHITE COLLAR CRIME: BUSINESS AND REGULATORY OFFENSES (O. Obermaier and R. Morvillo, eds.; Law Journal Press, 2015)

-Civil and Criminal Forfeitures in WHITE COLLAR CRIME: BUSINESS AND REGULATORY OFFENSES (Otto G. Obermaier & Robert G. Morvillo, eds.; with D. Parker; Law Journal Press, 2013)
+Annual Updates to Civil and Criminal Forfeitures in WHITE COLLAR CRIME: BUSINESS AND REGULATORY OFFENSES (1996-2015)

 Skilling Reconsidered: The Legislative-Judicial Dynamic, Honest Services Fraud, and the Ill-Conceived 'Clean-Up Government Act,' 39 FORDHAM URBAN LAW JOURNAL 309 (2011)